Forest fires: European scale

 Fire regimes are commonly characterized by burn frequency and severity within a given area.
 Severity is often estimated as the proportion of overstory trees killed by fire.
 In general, as frequency increases, fuels have less time to accumulate, reducing intensity and subsequent tree mortality.
 Increased frequency and size of large, severe forest fires are expected in Australia, the Mediterranean Basin, Canada, Russia, and the United States (1).
 The critical issue is whether tree mortality patch sizes (and their temporal and spatial frequency) allow recovery of the same or similar vegetation types.
 If high-severity patch sizes are too large, microclimates and regeneration mechanisms (e.g., seed abundance and dispersal) can limit tree reestablishment This may result in undesirable ecosystem changes.
 Rising temperatures, related drought stresses, and increased fuel loads are driving high-severity patches to extraordinary sizes in some areas (2).

+The Mediterranean is Europe’s wildfire hotspot region.
+Mediterranean wildfires generate 85% of the total burnt area of Europe, annually (66).
 In Southern Europe, fire frequency and wildfire extent significantly increased after the1970s compared with previous decades (6) due to fuel accumulation (7), climate change (8) and extreme weather events (9) especially in the Mediterranean basin (10).
 Future wildfire risk is projected to increase in Southern Europe (11), with an increase in the occurrence of high fire danger days (12) and in fire season length (13).
 The annual burned area is projected to increase by a factor of 3 to 5 in Southern Europe compared to the present under the A2 climate change scenario by 2100 (14).
 In Northern Europe, fires are projected to become less frequent due to increased humidity (15).

 Wildfire changes the hydrologic response of watersheds, increasing the potential for runoff and erosion relative to unburned conditions (17).